Beretta350/golang-authentication-api/README.md

 A simple lightweight authentication API built in Golang designed to be a fast and easy start for other projects.
 It includes JWT token generation for secure authentication, bcrypt cryptography for password hashing, and MongoDB for storing user credentials.

+## Layout

+The project focuses on enabling a fast and easy start.
+Thinking on that, nothing better than the [**golang standards project layout**](https://github.com/golang-standards/project-layout).
+A well known layout among Go users that encourages best practices like modularization and separation of concerns, which can improve code quality and scalability.

+So, if you have questions about the layout check the **link above**!

 ## Key Technologies

 - **GIN (Web Framework)**: The application leverages the Gin web framework to handle HTTP requests, routing, and middleware, ensuring fast and scalable API development.